-Within a policy profile you can enable or disable support for each individual request type (avatars, service configuration, media location, directory and registration requests).
+Within a policy profile you can enable or disable support for each individual request type (avatars, service configuration, participant properties, media location, directory and registration requests).
 The requests can be subject to basic username and password authentication.
 For redundancy, you may also use a http load balancer in front of a pool of policy servers.

 We recommend that each policy server uses the same underlying decision-making logic or database, so that consistent responses are returned.
 However, a policy server can apply different rules on a per-location basis, if required, as the requesting location is one of the parameters passed to the policy server in policy requests.
 Note that if the policy server does not return the expected service information e.g. the policy server cannot be reached, times out or returns invalid or incomplete data, Pexip Infinity will then attempt to obtain the relevant information from its own internal database (i.e. perform its standard behavior as when external policy is not in use).

 You can configure Pexip Infinity to use both external and local policy depending on your requirements.
 When both external and local policy are enabled, external policy is applied first to retrieve the configuration data from the external system, and then local policy is applied to that retrieved data (which can then conditionally modify that data).
 The flow chart (right) shows Pexip Infinity's standard processing logic when policy profiles are used and highlights where external policy is applied.

 To configure Pexip Infinity to use the external policy API: